tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ## Input Handling

-### Event Module
+### Event Handler

 The event handler module consumes all SDL2 events in the queue and handles them.
 These are mostly input events.

+Load using `frts/EventHandler` in the update (recommended) or render module section of the load file.

+### Input Handler

-It allows to register commands by using the configuration or the interface.
+The input handler module allows to register commands to certain keys by using the configuration or the interface.

-Load using `frts/EventHandler` in the render module section of the load file.
+Load using `frts/InputHandler` in the utility module section of the load file.

 ### Configuration